 Although LAPD are carrying out checks on drivers, and there’s no shortage of information about the dangers of drunk or drug-driving available online, in leaflets and elsewhere, driving offenses in Los Angeles, and California as a whole, are increasing sharply.

-A Los Angeles car accident attorney is sure to be busy with statistics like these:
+A car accident lawyer elite Los Angeles is sure to be busy with statistics like these:

 - 2016 saw a 43% rise in the number of traffic deaths, with figures up again by 22% in 2017